 This link will provide a map showing both scheduled and recently completed spray operations.
 Scheduled operations will typically be updated by 3 p.m. each day.
 Service requests can be submitted by clicking the service request icon in the top left corner of the web page.

-Submit Service Request (small screen
+Submit Service Request (small screen devices)

 This link opens the service request form directly without viewing the map.